lsprangers/lsprangers.github.io/docs/training_and_learning/LOSS_FUNCTIONS.md

 ## Loss Functions
 Loss functions are the entire heart of model training and tuning

-### Gradient Descent
-Gradient Descent is the main algorithm for updating weights based on our loss functions - it will basically chain together a bunch of partial derivatives which show each parameters effects on the output, and based on the output's loss the weights will be updated in the negative direction

-It's simply a way to move parameters towards places that create "good" layers to create the final output layer as close as possible to what we're trying to model

-Gradient Descent will run over all training examples

-### Negative Sampling
-To combat [Folding](#folding) we know we must use negative samples, but instead of using every single negative example we should pick a sample of negatives!
-In this way we can randomly choose "bad" examples and feed them through as 0's.

-#### Stochastic Gradient Descent (SGD)
-Stochastic Gradient Descent updates the model parameters using a single training example at each iteration.
-This introduces noise into the optimization process, which can help escape local minima.

-#### Mini Batch
-Mini Batch Gradient Descent updates the model parameters using a small batch of training examples at each iteration.
-This balances the efficiency of batch gradient descent with the noise reduction of stochastic gradient descent.

-#### Mini Batch Stochastic Gradient Descent
-Mini Batch Stochastic Gradient Descent combines the concepts of mini batch and stochastic gradient descent.
-It updates the model parameters using a small, randomly selected batch of training examples at each iteration.

-### Weighted Alternating Least Squares
-Weighted Alternating Least Squares is an optimization algorithm used in matrix factorization techniques, particularly for recommendation systems.
-It alternates between fixing the user matrix and optimizing the item matrix, and vice versa, while incorporating weights for observed and unobserved interactions.

 ### Cross Entropy
 Cross Entropy is a loss function commonly used for **classification tasks**.
 It measures the difference between the true probability distribution (ground truth) and the predicted probability distribution (output of the model).
 It is particularly effective when the output of the model is a probability distribution (e.g., from a softmax layer).